RoboZero/CrystalNebula/README.md

 Originally going to be directly in the File Explorer with it's own file system, but I figured a more artful approach would be more fun and practical while designing.

 ### Development Info
-All commits has tag to Trello board items: https://trello.com/b/7Nqr5E8U/crystal-nebula Created PRs throughout to track progress, check there first!
+All commits has tag to Trello board items: https://trello.com/b/7Nqr5E8U/crystal-nebula \
+<b> Created PRs throughout to track progress, check there first! </b>